-Can’t wait to get a jump on the new PreACT?
-We’re with you—the new PreACT, which replaces the PLAN test in 2016, is a (well, slightly) new beast.
-Because it’s scored on the same scale as the ACT, we can imagine, even though percentiles haven’t been released, that average scores will hover around 21.
+Ready to start preparing for the PreACT?
+We’re with you—the PreACT, which replaced the PLAN test in 2016, is a great way to start your ACT prep.
+So what is a good PreACT score?
+Because it’s scored on the same scale as the ACT, we can infer that average scores will hover around 21.
 Anything above average will start to distinguish you from the pack.
 The higher you go, the more distinguished you’ll be.

 How Does Scoring on the PreACT Work?

 It’s great news that scoring on the PreACT is nearly identical to scoring on the ACT itself: 1-36 overall, with subsections (English, Math, Reading, and Science) also graded between 1-36.
 Why is this good news, you might ask?
 Well, in the first place, it prepares you for taking the ACT in a year or two; you’ll know what to expect.
 While your PreACT scores don’t exactly predict your ACT scores—you can definitely still boost them before the big test day!—they do give you an idea of the areas that you should be working on before you go into the ACT, and help you focus on those.